-Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $1,400 NPV MMA Differential, the calculated rate is 8.2%.
-This dividend growth rate is higher than the 1.6% used in this analysis, thus providing no margin of safety.
-MDP has a risk rating of 1.75 which classifies it as a Medium risk stock.
+Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $1,400 NPV MMA Differential, the calculated rate is 6.2%.
+This dividend growth rate is the same as the 6.2% used in this analysis, thus providing no margin of safety.
+MDP has a risk rating of 1.50 which classifies it as a Low risk stock.

 MDP operates in a highly competitive environment and lacks an economic moat.
 Licensing deals have allowed the company to leverage its strong brands into incremental and profitable revenue streams.
 The company's core magazine declines have been offset through acquisitions, such as Allrecipes.com and Family Fun, along with a solid performance in local broadcast results.

 Its outlook carries too much risk to fit the criteria for my Dividend Growth Portfolio.
 I hold it in my High-Yield portfolio since is currently generating significant cash and will likely do so for the next several years.
 The stock has seen a significant run up since I first purchased it in January 2012.
-MDP is trading well in excess of my calculated fair value of $23.97.
-For now, I will not be adding to my position.
+MDP is trading in excess of my calculated fair value of $36.96.
+I will wait for opportune times before adding to my position, as my allocation allows.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.